Eddie Stobart: Life and career

 Stobart was born in Cumberland (now Cumbria) on 18 April 1929 to devout Methodist parents, John and Adelaide.
-The family farmed a 32 acre small holding, with eight cows, at Hesket Newmarket, south of Carlisle.
+The family farmed a 32 acre smallholding, with eight cows, at Hesket Newmarket, south of Carlisle.
 His mother died when he was 12 and Stobart left the nearby Howbeck village school at the age of 14.

-After leaving school, Stobart helped his father on the farm and took occasional horse-and-cart work with Cumberland County Council.
+After leaving school Stobart helped his father on the farm and took occasional horse-and-cart work with Cumberland County Council.

-Stobart married Nora Boyd on 26 December 1951, and they lived in Cumbria.
+Stobart married Nora Boyd on 26 December 1951 and they lived in Cumberland.
 They had four children: Anne (born 1952), John (1953–2022), Edward (1954–2011) and William (born 1961).
-In their later years, Nora and Stobart lived at Scotby in Cumbria.
+In their later years Nora and Stobart lived at Scotby, in Cumbria.

-In 1960, Stobart bought his first lorry (a Guy Invincible four-wheeler truck) second-hand from the local garage, and had it re-painted in his choice of colours: post office red and Brunswick green.
-He took over the collection of basic slag (a waste product of steelworks used as fertiliser) when local company Harrison Ivinson went out of business, and purchased two Ford Thames Trader trucks which were also painted in his favourite colours with his logo on the doors.
-A contract with ICI for storage of basic slag in 1963 enabled expansion of the business, and it became a limited company: Eddie Stobart Limited in November 1970 with a share value of £10,000.
+In 1960 Stobart bought his first lorry (a Guy Invincible four-wheeler truck) second-hand from the local garage and had it repainted in his choice of colours: post office red and Brunswick green.
+He took over the collection of basic slag (a waste product of steelworks used as fertiliser) when local company Harrison Ivinson went out of business and purchased two Ford Thames Trader trucks, which were also painted in his favourite colours with his logo on the doors.
+A contract with ICI for storage of basic slag in 1963 enabled expansion of the business and it became a limited company: Eddie Stobart Limited in November 1970 with a share value of £10,000.
 In 1978, with a downturn in the economy, Stobart had eight vehicles on the road along with a vehicle leased to Pickervance.

 Stobart continued to run the company before his son Edward took over running the transport side in 1976.

-Stobart died on 25 November 2024, at the age of 95.
+Stobart died on 25 November 2024 at the age of 95.